markymarkymark/markymarkymark/README.md

-### This is the main page of Mark A. Elliott, PhD.
+ This is the main page of Mark A. Elliott, PhD.

+ ---

+Mark Elliott, PhD
+Senior Research Investigator
+Department of Radiology
+University of Pennsylvania
+Philadelphia, PA  USA

 <!--
 **markymarkymark/markymarkymark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.